-The valuation estimates presented herein represent an aggregate estimate of the assessed value of certain parcels and the appraised value of the remaining parcels.
+The valuation estimates presented in the Official Statement represent the appraised value of all of the taxable property in the District.
 The Appraisal is based upon a variety of assumptions and limiting conditions.
-The assessed valuation reflects the estimate of the Assessor of market value when acquired (or 1975, whichever is later), increased by up to 2% per year and may be increased by the value of newly constructed improvements which has occurred since the date of acquisition.
-The actual market value of parcels in the District, if sold at foreclosure, may be higher or lower than either the Assessor's assessed values or the appraised value.
+The actual market value of parcels in the District, if sold at foreclosure, may be higher or lower than the appraised value.

-Prospective purchasers of the Bonds should not assume that the property within the District could be sold for the assessed or appraised amount at a foreclosure sale for delinquent Special Taxes.
-The actual value of the property is subject to future events which might render invalid the assumptions relied upon by the Appraiser or the Asssessor in determining value.
-For additional information concerning the Appraisal and the assumptions contained therein, see Appendix B. Also see "Estimated Valuation of Property Within the District - Components of Composite Valuation Estimate."
+Prospective purchasers of the Bonds should not assume that the property within the District could be sold for the appraised amount at a foreclosure sale for delinquent Special Taxes.
+The actual value of the property is subject to future events which might render invalid the assumptions relied upon by the Appraiser in determining value.
+For additional information concerning the Appraisal and the assumptions contained therein, see "VALUE OF PROPERTY WITHIN THE DISTRICT" and APPENDIX B.

-Proposition 60, Proposition 90, and Proposition 110.
+Proposition 60, Proposition 90, and Proposition 110

-The State has enacted legislation with regard to transferred base year assessed values according to Proposition 60 or Proposition 90 ("Prop 60/90") and Proposition 110 ("Prop 110").
-Propostion 60 allows homeowners aged 55 and older to transfer the base year value from their original residence within the County (assuming it has met certain criteria) to a replacement residence within the County and Proposition 90 allows homeowners aged 55 and older to transfer the base year value from their original residence outside the County (assuming it has met certain criteria) to a replacement residence within the County; Prop 110 confers the same permission to homeowners who are permanently disabled.
+[County will update] The State has enacted legislation with regard to transferred base year assessed values according to Proposition 60 or Proposition 90 ("Prop 60/90") and Proposition 110 ("Prop 110").
+Proposition 60 allows homeowners aged 55 and older to transfer the base year value from their original residence within the County (assuming it has met certain criteria) to a replacement residence within the County and Proposition 90 allows homeowners aged 55 and older to transfer the base year value from their original residence outside the County (assuming it has met certain criteria) to a replacement residence within the County; Prop 110 confers the same permission to homeowners who are permanently disabled.
 The County adopted a Proposition 90 ordinance which became effective in 2010, however on December 5, 2017, the County Board of Supervisors voted to repeal the Proposition 90 ordinance effective November 7, 2018.
 As a result, the County has discontinued accepting Proposition 90 base year applications for replacement principal residences acquired in the County effective that date.
-As a result, prospective purchasers may consider buying in more closely competing properties in Folsom, Roseville and other areas because of the lost tax incentive for buying in the County, however Lennar does not expect that loss of these base year value transfers will materially affect overall sales of homes in the District.
+As a result, prospective purchasers may consider buying in more closely competing properties in Folsom, Roseville and other areas because of the lost tax incentive for buying in the County, however Lennar Homes does not expect that loss of these base year value transfers will materially affect overall sales of homes in the District.